Do you feel self-conscious or judged for pumping many times at the office? Here’s why you shouldn’t feel guilty for pumping at work.

 The biggest reason not to feel guilty for pumping at work?
 No one even notices.
 Seriously, it’s all in your head.

-You may be more conscious of pumping than your coworkers are because you’re the pumping.
-Because more than likely, your coworkers don’t notice or don’t give it a second thought.
+You may be more conscious of pumping than your coworkers are because you’re the one pumping.
+More than likely, your coworkers don’t notice or give it a second thought.

-And if you feel like they’re insinuating or outright making you feel guilty, discuss it with them or another appropriate resource.
-This shouldn’t linger for the entire time you’re pumping at work.
+And if you feel like they’re insinuating or outright making you feel guilty, discuss it with them or another appropriate resource like your boss or HR.
+This shouldn’t linger for all the weeks and months you plan to pump at work.
 Best to be clear about your needs and how you can make it work.

 Best practices for pumping at work